ThreeDee-GmbH/ue5-style-guide/README.md

 ## Applicability

 The contents of this style guide focus primarily on general project structure and uassets.
-For C++ coding please refer to the [Epic Coding Standard](https://docs.unrealengine.com/5.0/en-US/epic-cplusplus-coding-standardblueprint-debugging-in-unreal-engine/).
+See the [Blueprints](#bp) section for more context.
+For C++ coding please refer to [Epic's Coding Standard](https://docs.unrealengine.com/5.0/en-US/epic-cplusplus-coding-standardblueprint-debugging-in-unreal-engine/).

 ## Table of contents
 - [Important Terminology](#important-terminology)